IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

      Plotting selection to a new figure using selection from the currently opened IDS database.

-   The :guilabel:`Table Plot View` window will then be shown.
+   The :guilabel:`Table Plot View` window will then be created and shown.

 .. note::
-   Each plot can be customized individually; right click on a node and select 'Configure Plot'.
+   Each plot can be customized individually by right-clicking to the plot d display and selecting option :guilabel:`Configure Plot`.

 .. note::
    Scrolling down the :guilabel:`Table Plot View` window using the middle mouse